generative-drawing/generative-drawing.github.io/README.md

 - Extended abstract: up to 4 pages in length using the extended abstracts template discussing system or therory approaches to generative design.
 - visual or system demonstration: a visual or oral presentation of a piece of related work/works/ as a system, process or artwork.
-Please proved a description and illustrative material using the extended abstracts template.
+Please provide a description and illustrative material using the extended abstracts template.

 Please submit your contributions using the EasyChair submission section of the ICCC: